nsxiv/nsxiv/README.md

 will always disable libgif.
 Alternatively, they can be disabled via editing `config.mk`.

-You can install sxiv into a directory of your choice by changing the second command to:
+You can install nsxiv into a directory of your choice by changing the second command to:

     # make PREFIX="/your/dir" install